ericlemerdy/voteforyourcode/src/main/resources/app/team/bio/jeanlaurent.md

 <p>
     Writing software is often associated with bloat, bugs, late, unmaintainable code and crappy interface.
-I like
-    challenging this idea, and thrive to convince people that there is another way of writing software.
-For that matter I explore the software craftsmanship movement and built from the ground up the
+I like challenging this idea, and thrive to convince people that there is another way of writing software.
-    <a href='http://studio.xebia.fr'>Xebia Studio</a> where we write elegant software for client who care for
-    quickness and quality.
+    You&#8217;ll here me talk about software craftsmanship, defend the role of the developer in software products and the like.
 </p>

 <p>